Depression (major depression)

 ECT is usually used for people who don't get better with medications and for those at high risk of suicide.
 ECT may be an option if you have severe depression when you're pregnant and can't take your regular medications.
 It can also be an effective treatment for older adults who have severe depression and can't take antidepressants for health reasons.

 Depression generally isn't an illness that you can treat on your own.
 But you can do some things for yourself that will help.
 In addition to professional treatment, follow these self-care steps:

 You may be interested in trying to relieve depression symptoms with complementary or alternative medicine strategies.
 These include supplements and mind-body techniques.
 Make certain you understand risks as well as possible benefits before pursuing alternative therapy.
 Don't forgo conventional medical treatment or psychotherapy for alternative medicine.
 When it comes to depression, alternative treatments aren't a substitute for medical care.

 Here are some common alternative treatments that are used for depression.

 Herbal remedies and supplements

-Keep in mind that nutritional and dietary products aren't monitored by the Food and Drug Administration the same way medications are.
+Keep in mind that nutritional and dietary products aren't monitored by the FDA the same way medications are.
 You can't always be certain of what you're getting and if it's safe.
 Also, be aware that some herbal and dietary supplements can interfere with prescription medications or cause dangerous interactions.
 To be safe, talk to your doctors and other health care providers before taking any herbal or dietary supplements.

-Mind-body techniques used to improve depression symptoms include:
+Mind-body techniques that may be tried to ease depression symptoms include:

 Coping and support